amroibrahim/DIYDoom/tutorial/README.md

 ![New Project](./img/newproject.PNG)

-let's add two new classes WADLoader, and WADReader.
+We'll add two new classes WADLoader, and WADReader.
-let's start by implementing WADLoader.
+And we'll start by implementing WADLoader.

 ``` cpp
 class WADLoader